Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

     1. Set `accessTokenAcceptedVersion` property to **2**.
     1. Select on **Save**.

-> :information_source:  Follow  [the principle of least privilege](https://docs.microsoft.com/azure/active-directory/develop/secure-least-privileged-access) whenever you are publishing permissions for a web API.
+> :information_source:  Follow [the principle of least privilege when publishing permissions](https://learn.microsoft.com/security/zero-trust/develop/protected-api-example) for a web API.

 ##### Publish Application Permissions

-1. All APIs should publish a minimum of one [App role](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-app-roles-to-applications), also called [Application Permission](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client apps to obtain an access token as *themselves*, i.e. when they are not signing-in a user. **Application permissions** are the type of permissions that APIs should publish when they want to enable client applications to successfully authenticate as themselves and not need to sign-in users.
+1. All APIs should publish a minimum of one [App role for applications](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-app-roles-to-applications), also called [Application Permission](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client apps to obtain an access token as *themselves*, i.e. when they are not signing-in a user. **Application permissions** are the type of permissions that APIs should publish when they want to enable client applications to successfully authenticate as themselves and not need to sign-in users.
 To publish an application permission, follow these steps:
 1. Still on the same app registration, select the **App roles** blade to the left.
 1. Select **Create app role**:
     1. For **Display name**, enter a suitable name for your application permission, for instance **ToDoList.Read.All**.
     1. For **Allowed member types**, choose **Application** to ensure other applications can be granted this permission.
     1. For **Value**, enter **ToDoList.Read.All**.
-    1. For **Description**, enter *Allow the app to read every user's ToDo list using the 'TodoListService-aspnetcore-webapi'.*.
+    1. For **Description**, enter *Allow the app to read every user's ToDo list using the 'TodoListService-aspnetcore-webapi'*.
     1. Select **Apply** to save your changes.

     > Repeat the steps above for another app permission named **ToDoList.ReadWrite.All**